chrystiamweb/coop-intranet/README.md

 ```
 ### Usage

-* After start you app, you nedd to create an user to get acess to the posts area, then log on and the menu will be available.
+* After start you app, you need to create an user to get access to the posts area, then log on and the menu will be available.

 ## Built With